CONDITIONS

 GnRH analogues (temporary chemical menopause for severe cases)

-In rare cases where symptoms are unmanageable and other treatments have failed, surgical options (such as hysterectomy with oophorectomy) may be considered.
-At Happiher, any such decision is always made collaboratively, with careful support and clear understanding of the risks and benefits.
+In rare cases where symptoms are unmanageable and other treatments have failed surgical options (hysterectomy with oophorectomy) may be considered.
+At Happiher any such decision is always made collaboratively, with careful support and clear understanding of the risks and benefits.

 The emotional impact of PMS and PMDD is real — and can be life-altering.
 Many women feel dismissed or told to “just ride it out,” but the hormonal and neurological changes behind these conditions are complex and legitimate.

-More severe symptoms of PMS and PMDD are legitimate and require proper medical attention.
+Severe symptoms of PMS and PMDD are real and need proper medical attention.

 Why Choose Happiher for PMS and PMDD Care?